Texas Department of Criminal Justice

-The inmate trust fund provides offenders access to personal funds for the purchase of commissary items, craft shop supplies, periodicals and subscriptions, some over-the-counter medications, and other approved expenditures.
-In Fiscal Year 2007, more than 1.8 million deposits totaling $101.2 million were received and processed.
+The inmate trust fund provides offenders access to personal funds for the purchase of commissary items, craft shop supplies, periodicals and subscriptions, some over-the-counter medications and other approved expenditures.
+In Fiscal Year 2008, more than 1.8 million deposits totaling $106.7 million were received and processed.
 An automated remittance system is used to encode, image, endorse and facilitate the electronic posting of the large number of deposits collected by the trust fund.

-The department operates two warehouse and distribution centers that provide merchandise for resale at commissary locations throughout the state.
+The department operates two warehouse and distribution centers that provide merchandise for resale at commissary locations on each correctional facility throughout the state.
 Merchandise sold includes candy, packaged meat products, coffee, soft drinks, greeting cards, shoes and electronics.
 Utilizing an offender's bar-coded identification card, the commissary's point-of-sale system records detailed sales transaction information and debits the offender's trust fund account.
-Sales from commissary operations exceeded $81.8 million in Fiscal Year 2007.
+Sales from commissary operations exceeded $89.9 million in Fiscal Year 2008.

 Contracts and Procurement Department

 The Contracts and Procurement Department is responsible for procuring the goods and services necessary to support the mission of the agency.
-Highly-trained certified purchasers and contract specialists approve, record and process purchases requisitioned by agency staff.
-The department's mission is to acquire the right goods and services, at the right time, and at the right price in accordance with laws, rules, policies, and sound business judgment.
+Certified purchasers and contract specialists approve, record and process purchases requisitioned by agency staff.
+The department's mission is to acquire the right goods and services at the right time and at the right price in accordance with laws, rules, policies and sound business judgment.
 Agency requirements range from basic needs, such as food for offenders, to complex professional services and construction projects.

-During Fiscal Year 2007, the department processed more than 44,000 requisitions and approximately 800 contract procurement actions.
+During Fiscal Year 2008, the department processed approximately 46,000 Advanced Purchasing and Inventory Control Systems (ADPICS) requisitions and more than 600 contract procurement actions.

-In partnership with the Historically Underutilized Businesses (HUB) Department, Contracts and Procurement also promotes the HUB program and continuously strives to improve HUB participation in the procurement of goods and services.
+In partnership with the Historically Underutilized Businesses (HUB) Program, Contracts and Procurement promotes the HUB program and continuously strives to improve HUB participation in the procurement of goods and services.

 - Asia-Pacific Americans